The Rise of Federated Learning: Top 5 Federated Learning Startups

-Companies are benefiting from federated learning by being able to access data without the costs, privacy and IP risks associated with copying or centralizing data.
+Companies are benefiting from federated learning by being able to access data without privacy and IP risks associated with copying or centralizing data.

 Thanks to technological advances, large corporations and startups alike are working to make federated learning ubiquitous so that companies – and consumers too – can benefit.